Origin of the Romanians: Theories on the Romanians' ethnogenesis

 Romanians, known by the exonym Vlachs in the Middle Ages, speak a language descended from the Vulgar Latin that was once spoken in south-eastern Europe.
-Inscriptions from the Roman period prove that a line, known as the "Jireček Line", can be drawn through the Balkan Peninsula, which separated the Latin-speaking northern provinces, including Dacia, Moesia and Pannonia from the southern regions where Greek remained the predominant language.
-Balkan Romance now has four variants, which are former dialects of a Proto-Romanian language.
+Inscriptions from the Roman period show that a line, known as the "Jireček Line", can be drawn through the Balkan Peninsula, which separated the Latin-speaking northern provinces, including Dacia, Moesia and Pannonia from the southern regions where Greek remained the predominant language.
+Eastern Romance now has four variants, which are former dialects of a Proto-Romanian language.
 Daco-Romanian, the official language of Romania, is the most widespread of the four variants.
 Speakers of the Aromanian language live in scattered communities in Albania, Bulgaria, Greece and North Macedonia.
 Another two, by now nearly extinct variants, Megleno-Romanian and Istro-Romanian, are spoken in some villages in North Macedonia and Greece, and in Croatia, respectively.
 Aromanian and Megleno-Romanian are spoken in the central and southern regions of the Balkans (to the south of the Jireček Line), indicating that they migrated to these territories in the Middle Ages.